halftrainedharry/AdvSearch/core/components/advsearch/docs/QueryHooks_Documentation.md

 * **fields** - A comma-separated list of column names to display.
 * **ids** - A comma-separated list of primary keys to filter where the search should occurs.
 * **where** - criteria or Array of criteria.
 Column names should be prefixed by class name and wrapped with backticks.
-* **sortby** - csv list of couple 'columnName ASC|DESC'.
+* **sortby** - Comma-separated list of 'columnName ASC|DESC' couples.
 Column names should be prefixed by class name and wrapped with backticks.
 As example for the dvdProduct class we write:

 ```php